SokheangLeang/NoKillLouisvilleCapstone/doc/MINUTES.md

 - We talked about the next steps for the prototype
 - We also got the protoype to Github.
 - We are using gradle as a deployment tool.
 - We talked about touching base with Dr. Doyle on the API.
+# November 8
+- Demoed Express/ Mongo db application using post to input commands.
+- Talked about RF-4
+- Talked about the next steps for our Android app.